-There are so many things to do in Thailand, you could spend a lifetime there and just barely scratch the surface.
+There are so many things to do in Thailand and places to visit, you could spend a lifetime there and just barely scratch the surface.
 It is a dream destination for many travelers, and for good reason.
 The Kingdom of Smiles checks so many boxes that make it an excellent destination for all types of travelers.

 You’ll find bustling cities, sandy beaches, lush jungles, and ruins of ancient kingdoms.
 The cuisine is some of the best in the world, and the nightlife is the stuff of legends.
+This is one of the best-value countries to travel.
 Your money goes far here, ensuring a great trip without breaking the bank.

-The only problem with planning a trip to Thailand is that there are so many things to do.
-To make your life a bit easier and to show you just how awesome a country it is, here are 25 things to do in Thailand.
+The only problem with planning a trip is that there are so many fun things to do in Thailand.
+To make your life a bit easier and to show you just how incredible a country it is, here are 25 cool things to do in Thailand.

 1. Temple Hopping in Bangkok